mathjax/MathJax/docs/source/output.rst

 <http://www.dessci.com/en/products/mathplayer/>`_, which will render
 the mathematics much more quickly.

-It appears that IE9 in IE9 standards mode may perform faster than IE8, but since IE9 is still in beta testing as of this writing, we have yet to see exactly what the performance of MathJax in IE9 will be like.
+It appears that IE9 in IE9 standards mode may perform better than IE8, but since IE9 is still in beta testing as of this writing, we have yet to see exactly what the performance of MathJax in IE9 will be like.